Ligatures in programming fonts—a misguided trend I was hoping would collapse under its own illogic. But it persists. Let me save you some time—

 Still, some typographic transformations in body text can be semantically wrong.
 For instance, foot and inch marks are often typed with the same characters as quotation marks.
 (See straight and curly quotes.)
 But whereas quotation marks want to be curly, foot and inch marks want to be straight (or slanted slightly to the upper right).
 So if we apply automatic smart (aka curly) quotes, we have to be careful not to capture foot and inch marks in the transformation.

 Does that mean programmers can never have nice things?
 It’s totally fine to redesign individual characters to distinguish them from others.
-For instance, in Triplicate,
+For instance, in Triplicate, I include a special

 But in this case, the point is disambiguation: we don’t want the lowercase l to look like the digit 1, nor the zero to look like a cap O. Whereas ligatures are going the opposite direction: making distinct characters appear to be others.